Privacy Notice

 Safeguarding your information

-To help protect the privacy of data and personally identifiable information you transmit through this website, we maintain physical, technical and administrative safeguards.
+To help protect the privacy of data and personally identifiable information, we maintain physical, technical, and administrative safeguards.
 We update and test our security technology on an ongoing basis.
 We restrict access to your personally identifiable information to those employees who need to know that information to provide benefits or services to you.
 In addition, we train our employees about the importance of confidentiality and maintaining the privacy and security of your information.
 We commit to taking appropriate disciplinary measures to enforce our employees' privacy responsibilities.

 Keeping Your Information Accurate

-You have the right to ask us to correct information you think is inaccurate.
-You also have the right to ask us to complete information you think is incomplete.
-You can challenge the accuracy
+You have the right to ask us to correct information that you think is inaccurate or incomplete.

-We do the utmost to ensure that the information we have about you is accurate and complete.
-As we make decisions based on the information that we have, we encourage you to help us keep your information current.
-If you can update the incorrect information yourself (e.g. address, beneficiaries, bank account etc.), you should do so.
+We do our utmost to ensure that information about you is accurate and complete.
+As pension-related decisions are made based on the information within your member file, we encourage you to keep your information current.
+Information relating to your contact information (mailing address, email address, and telephone numbers), beneficiaries, and bank account information can be updated online within your secure member portal.
 If you require additional assistance, please inform us that you are challenging the accuracy of your data and want it corrected.
 You should:

 • state clearly what you believe is inaccurate or incomplete,